How Swiss direct democracy made a comeback after authoritarian rule

 The Second World War was over when the Swiss government finally started to enjoy the “regime of full powers” that parliament granted them during times of crises.
-It wasn’t until 1949 – exactly 70 years ago – that the initiative dubbed “Return to Direct Democracy” passed with a slim margin, bringing Swiss direct democracy back on solid footing.
+It wasn’t until 1949 – exactly 70 years ago – that the initiative dubbed “Return to direct democracy” passed with a slim margin, bringing Swiss direct democracy back on solid footing.

 In times of crises, democracies are sometimes too slow to react.
-It’s for this reason that the Swiss parliament granted the government the “right to rule” under emergency law on the eve of WWII.
+It’s for this reason that the Swiss parliament granted the government the “right to rule” under emergency lawexternal link on the eve of the Second World War.
 This allowed the Swiss government to make decisions without parliament’s consent, a move that would make it easier for the executive body to act in times of war.

 Putting direct democracy on hold